 - The last emperor of Achaemenid Empire was Darius III (336 – 330 AD).
 Bagoas installed him as the emperor and soon after tried to poison him.
 This time the plot was stopped on time and Bagoas was poisoned himself.
 The empire was declining and the powerful and relentless armies of Alexander the Great were attacking from the west.

 - Alexander the Great captured Persepolis in 331 BC or early 330 BC – this was done quickly, to catch the treasure in the city.
 Darius III was killed by his own statesman Bessus and his body was left on the road to delay the troops of Alexander.
-Alexander did indeed bring the body of the defeated emperor back to Persepolis and buried him with honour.
-Later, in May 330 BC Alexander though burned down the city, thus eliminating the symbolic heart of Achaemenid dynasty.
+Alexander did indeed bring the body of the defeated emperor back to Persepolis and buried him with honor.
+Later, in May 330 BC Alexander though burned down the city, thus eliminating the symbolic heart of the Achaemenid dynasty.

 Alexander the Great was a faresighted emperor and in many respects he continued the traditions of the great Persian kings – former enemies to Hellenistic world.
 After the death of Alexander in 323 BC his newly created empire disintegrated.
 In Persia was created the Hellenistic Seleucid Empire (312 – 63 BC).